latest nhpb_banner 1__compressed2

 Help with Medical Bills

 Many things in life are out of our control when it comes to finding and maintaining employment, however, there are some things you can do to make a good first impression with a potential employer.
-These tips can help people find a job with living wage, which is critical to paying bills for your family.
-Here is a list of things to keep in mind while looking for a job and landing a job interview.
+As a great interview doesn’t happen by luck; it’s the outcome of clear research, tight stories, and disciplined follow-through.
+These job interview tips can help people find a job with living wage, which is critical to paying bills for your family.
+Here is a list of things to keep in mind while looking for a job and landing an interview.

 Review your credit ratings.
 Many employers now look at credit scores as part of a background check, and a low one can prevent you from getting a job.
 If they have not paid debts or bills on time in the past, and your scores may be low, then touch base with a non-profit credit counselor ASAP.
 Find a list of assistance programs from credit counseling agencies.

-Arrive on time or early.
+• Arrive on time or early.
+In fact, be sure to arrive 10 - 15 minutes early.
 Expect to deal with traffic regardless of where you live and leave even earlier than necessary.
 Give yourself a huge window of time to ensure you show up calm and ready to engage in the interview.
 Showing up late to a job interview is setting yourself up to fail.
 This is probably the easiest step to get right for a job interview.

 Be available and flexible.
 Answer emails in a timely manner from a potential employer.
 If you are unsure of how you may manage work hours, a commute, or the culture of the company, tell yourself you will figure it out in the future.
 Keep yourself open and you’d be surprised at how obstacles may end up being eliminated if you maintain a flexible attitude with an employer.